louiskhub/happywhale/README.md

 If you want to save time, you can also download our already preprocessed images and csv files from [Google Drive](https://drive.google.com/drive/folders/1SN__44h9bDxHrDB94WSeSGEDaxx3ISyo).
 Everything you need is stored in `OurTrainingData.zip`.
 Make sure to unzip the file in the same parent directory as this repository.

-You can also find useful logs and model weights from our training process on [Google Drive](https://drive.google.com/drive/folders/1SN__44h9bDxHrDB94WSeSGEDaxx3ISyo)!
+You can also find useful logs and nice visualisationsfrom our training process on [Google Drive](https://drive.google.com/drive/folders/1SN__44h9bDxHrDB94WSeSGEDaxx3ISyo)!